For SellersMarket Data

 EBITDA Multiple Range: 4-8x

-• Customer concentration: The biggest discount factor in manufacturing
+• Customer concentration: This represents the most substantial discount factor in manufacturing.

-• Gross margin: Higher-margin, value-add manufacturing trades at a premium over commodity manufacturing
+• Gross margin: Higher-margin, value-added manufacturing operations command a premium over commodity manufacturing.

-• Capital intensity: Asset-heavy businesses with significant capex requirements trade lower
+• Capital intensity: Asset-heavy businesses with significant ongoing capital expenditure requirements typically trade lower.

 Specialty Manufacturing